 On Monday, March 5, 2018, the IRS announced that the maximum family contribution limit to a Health Savings Account (HSA) has been reduced from $6,900 to $6,850 for 2018.

 Do you review your employee benefits plan during each renewal?

 It’s a great practice to annually review which benefits are valued most by your employees and why, but by the time you’re approaching your renewal period, it’s too late.

 Experiencing personal health problems ranks near the top of the list of life's stressors.
 During difficult times, the Family Medical Leave Act often creates confusion and questions for employers and employees.

-The Internal Revenue Service has increased the annual dollar limits for various welfare and retirement plan limits for 2018, including HDHPs, HSAs, FSAs, and 401(k) plans.
+The Internal Revenue Service (IRS) has increased the annual dollar limits for various welfare and retirement plan limits for 2018, including HDHPs, HSAs, FSAs and 401(k) plans.

 One area of Corporate America that could use a similar approach is the area of employee benefits.
-Insurance companies and consultants would like to talk trends, utilization, probabilities, and the like.
+Insurance companies and consultants would like to talk trends, utilization, probabilities and the like.
 But what is missing from the conversation is the person.
-Not “employees", but the individual person.
-How the person thinks, what he fears, how and what she will choose and why.
+Not “employees," but the individual person.
+How the person thinks, what he or she fears, how and what he or she will choose and why.